-Don’t understand accreditation?
-Accreditation means a qualification is approved by a professional body and adheres to whatever standards they set, which means that you will be receiving an actual, certified qualification that most workplaces will recognise.
+Don’t understand what exactly accreditation means?
+An accredited qualification is approved by a professional body and adheres to whatever standards they set, which means that you will be receiving an actual, certified qualification that most workplaces will recognise.

 If you don’t need the qualification, CPD courses can provide you with all of the same knowledge as an accredited course, but you won’t gain a fully accredited qualification at the end of your course.